brandur/sorg/content/articles/second-wave-api-first.md

 For many years this was the status quo.
 If you were using Twitter, you'd use it from Twitter.com.
 Facebook, from Facebook.com.
 Instagram or TikTok, from their respective iOS/Android apps.
 Developer products like GitHub and Stripe continued strong, but elsewhere, APIs weren't enough of a competitive advantage for anyone who didn't have one to suffer.

 But around mid-2025, the world changed.
-The last half year especially has been distinguished by the rise of indescribably powerful LLMs, which now dominate discourse as the most useful new tool in the world.
+The last half year especially has been distinguished by the rise of indescribably powerful LLMs, which now dominate discourse as the most useful new tool in a generation.

 They're already useful enough as incredible trivia machines or code generators, but they really start to shine when they integrate with things.
 It's pretty neat having one generate a valid Kubernetes configuration for your new app, but it's _really_ neat watching it provision an <acronym title="Amazon Elastic Kubernetes Service">EKS</acronym> cluster via `awscli` and send out its first production deploy on your behalf.